-Greenhouses originated in Great-Britain and especially in England, a greenhouse has become a commodity.
+Greenhouses originated in Great-Britain and especially in England.
 Due to the cold weather, the Brits have been using greenhouses for many decades to be able to grow vegetables all year long.
-The term ‘growing under glass’ originated there and those original greenhouses were always built in glass.
+Have you heard of ‘growing under glass’?
+While most greenhouses are currently made in polycarbonate, the original greenhouses were always made out of glass and the expression never changed.
 The classic and majestic radiance of glass greenhouses are the most important reason why people buy them.
 The reference to the Victorian designs and the atmosphere breathing British class offers a true pièce de resistance in your garden.

 A nostalgic feeling about England and the view on a beautiful glass greenhouse from your kitchen window, aren’t the only reasons to invest in a glasshouse.
 As we will discuss in detail below, the durability and transmission of glass exceeds any kind of polyester by far, guaranteeing you a vegetable garden full of lovely greens.

 There are many different kinds of glass greenhouses, as you will see underneath.
 If you want to invest in a true showpiece, take a look at our Victorian greenhouse article!

 The pros of a glass greenhouse

 The most important job of the cover of your greenhouse is transmitting light.
 Single layer glazings generally transmit 90 percent and double-layer glazings about 80 percent of light, no matter whether it is plastic or glass.
 So far, not a big difference between the both of them… But other factors play an important role in the transmittance of light too, for example the location of the greenhouse and the orientation to the sun.

 As discussed in the intro, the main reason to choose glass is because it’s more beautiful than any kind of polycarbonate greenhouse.
 A majestic greenhouse in the middle of your garden, built in beautiful Victorian style will be the eye catcher at any barbecue or pool party.